Everyone hears and feels them differently.

 When you play a note and press the sustain pedal, all the strings ring.

-We recorded both.
+We recorded Hammersmith both ways.

 21 velocity layers per note with sustain pedal up and down.